amandoabreu/amandoabreu.github.io/_posts/2023-05-03-you-probably-dont-want-a-mobile-app.md

 So why would anyone bother creating a native app for Android or iOS when a Progressive Web App (PWA) can do almost everything that a native app can do?
 PWAs don't require users to download and install an app, pay royalties on sales, or deal with the hassle of app store regulations.

-Here you can <a href="https://trailguide.no/news/why-not-native-app/" alt="pwa">read more</a> about why Bjørn from Trailguide decided to keep his product as a PWA.
+Here you can <a target="_blank" href="https://trailguide.no/news/why-not-native-app/" alt="pwa">read more</a> about why Bjørn from Trailguide decided to keep his product as a PWA.

 PWAs are "instantly there," as they can be accessed through a browser without the need to download a bloated 50MB app.
 Even game developers can export for WebGL instead of building a native app.
 It's a no-brainer.